cs396-web-dev/winter2022/pages/_assignments/lab06.md

     }
 </style>

 In today's lab, your peer mentor will be walking you through how to implement the Follow / Unfollow functionality from [HW04](hw04) (including how to make it accessible).
+Sarah has also made a <a href="https://northwestern.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=4825eb60-c251-4263-894a-ae3d014ddac5" target="_blank">video walkthough of Lab 6</a>, if you would like to take a look at one approach to building the interactions.
+Feel free to code along with the video or do it your own way!

 ## Your Task
 Before beginning the lab, please complete sectins 1 & 2 (Introduction and Set Up) of [HW04](hw04).
 When you're done, please complete the following tasks: